In Chapter 5, we briefly noted that in practice, one

 candidate relative to the set of tracked landmark templates,

-is the camera pose of the candidate, is
+is the camera pose of the candidate,

 the image position of the candidate and the notation